MayaPosch/DebounceHat/README.md

 ![Debounce HAT back](debounce_shield_005a.jpg)

 This project is a HAT extension board for Raspberry Pi-compatible single board computers (SBCs) that allows one to connect both power for the Raspberry Pi SBC and up to six switches or relays.
-These switches are fully debounced using an RC network and 74LVT04 inverse Schmitt trigger IC.
+These switches are fully debounced using an RC network and 74LVT04 inverting Schmitt trigger IC.

 The inputs are opto-isolated, with protection against ESD up to about 2 kV (limit of the connector terminals).
 For improved protection, connect the designated mounting points to earth (PE).